samirsalman/PytorchLightning-BERT/README.md

 ### Pre-run steps
 - Change hydra configuration, based on experiment purposes like dicussed in Hydra Configuration section.
-- Check data
+- Check the data
-- Check model
+- Check the model
 - Run main.py using: ```python main.py```

 **Hydra allow you to override configuration settings using cmd arguments, for example you can use a different bert model and a different learning rate value using the following bash command:**